ml-jzimmermann/Capstone/README.md

 # Capstone
 Capstone Project 2020

-Finetuning a transformer model (BERT) to classify news headlines that predict the amounts of customer for airlines.
+Fine-tuning a transformer model (BERT) to classify news headlines to predict the amounts of customers for airlines.